“People say that marijuana is going to hurt my career. On the contrary, my fight career is getting in the way of my marijuana smoking.” – Nick Diaz

 In the modern era of sports the general population suspect that the elite athletes are all taking drugs – In the case of Nick Diaz, there is no secret.

 His about quote was taken after his first positive test for marijuana usage in 2007 after he upset pound-for-pound star Takanori Gomi during his reign of dominance submitting the PRIDE lightweight champion with a picture-perfect gogoplata.
+Recently people who use marijuana as a recreational drug, is sent to a drug and alcohol rehab center to get out of it.

 Today it’s official that Diaz has once again tested positive following his UFC welterweight title fight against Carlos Condit – Due to fighters, media personnel and fans making the outcome of the fight the hot topic of the week UFC boss Dana White was pushing to have the two elite welterweights rematch this year while George St-Pierre is on the shelf.

 Yesterday word started circling that the fight would not be moving forward due to an issue within the Diaz camp, many jumped to the conclusion that Diaz had taken a little something to cool the nerves while dealing with the heavy media schedule.
+When it comes to addiction problems, the drugs and alcohol rehab near me can help overcome this issue.

 Recently Keith Keizer, the head of the Nevada State Athletic Commission put out this press release, confirming that the former Strikeforce champ had tested positive for marijuana use.